 ADS Guidelines and ProceduresThese guidelines and procedures should not be considered a contract.
 They are designed to be used by students, faculty, staff, and administration in assessing reasonable, appropriate, proper procedures and accommodations.
 The guidelines and procedures contained herein may be changed at any time, with or without notice.
-Contact the Manager of Access and Disability Services with questions.
+Contact the Director of Access and Disability Services with questions.

 - Who We Are

 Access and Disability Services at MCC is designed to provide reasonable support for otherwise qualified students with disabilities so that they have the same opportunities as other students to succeed in college.
 Whether you have a documented learning, physical, or psychological disability, or other barriers to learning, our comprehensive support services may help you achieve your potential.
 Some students in occupational programs who have limited English proficiency or are academically disadvantaged may also qualify for support services.

 Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA) prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified individual with a disability shall, solely by reason of his/her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.